 Welcome to the Santa Margarita Chapter DAR

-The Daughters of the American Revolution (DAR) is a non-profit, non-political volunteer service organization made up of approximately 170,000 members with 3,000 chapters.
-These chapters are located in all fifty states and in many countries around the world.
-On October 11, 1890, eighteen women met to officially organize the NSDAR for historic, educational, and patriotic purposes.
-Since that day, over 800,000 members have been admitted into membership.
+The National Society Daughters of the American Revolution (NSDAR or DAR) is a non-profit, non-political, volunteer women’s service organization comprising 3,000 chapters and over 175,000 members.
+On October 11, 1890, eighteen women officially organized the NSDAR for historic, educational, and patriotic purposes.
+Since that day, more than 900,000 women have joined, representing chapters in fifty states and many countries around the world.

 We are so pleased that you are interested in finding out more about the DAR and particularly our chapter... you have come to the right place!